Long hair? Smelly head? Nothing shifts that rotten stink? Some people

 ps.
 Natural deodorant crystal pebbles are brilliant for

-and don't clog your pores with aluminium.
+much longer and don't clog your pores with aluminium.

 my hair smells